joao-osilva/joao-osilva.github.io/_posts/2017-10-14-Cloud-Messaging-with-RabbitMQ-and-AMQP.md

 So any tool that create/interpret messages that conform with this data format, can interoperate regardless of its implementation language.

-The AMQP 0.9.1 model consists in:
+#### The AMQP 0.9.1 model
 <img src="/assets/img/amqp-model.png" width="500">
-&nbsp;&nbsp;
+- The workflow consists in:
   - Messages that are published to exchanges

-&nbsp;&nbsp;
   - These exchanges distribute the messages to queues based on a binding(rule)

-&nbsp;&nbsp;
   - The consumers then fetch/pull messages from these queues

 Some of the model entities are: